Yttrium-tYcLief/sod-guides/enclave/boss1.md

 ### Phase 2
 Begins at 70%, ends at 40%.

+Balnazzar will run to the easternmost corner of the central fountain before flying up into the air and circling the area.

-Balnazzar will fly up and begin circling the area.
-He will cast [Suppressing Darkness](https://www.wowhead.com/classic/spell=1231777/suppressing-darkness) on the whole raid, silencing everyone.
+Starting with Phase 2 and for the rest of the fight, he emanates an aura called [Suppressing Darkness](https://www.wowhead.com/classic/spell=1231777/suppressing-darkness) on the whole raid, silencing everyone.

 Four [Scarlet Lightbearers](https://www.wowhead.com/classic/npc=243076/scarlet-lightbearer) will spawn around the fountain and channel [Light's Hope](https://www.wowhead.com/classic/spell=1232177/lights-hope), creating a holy zone near them.
 This effect will make nearby players immune to the silence of Suppressing Darkness, however it will also enrage the Screeching Terror adds, which will in turn cause Light's Hope to stop working.